azl397985856/leetcode/thinkings/binary-search-1.en.md

 Binary search is also known as the `half-fold search algorithm`.
 In a narrow sense, binary search is a search algorithm for finding a specific element in an ordered array.
 This is also a saying that most people know.
 In fact, the broad binary search is to reduce the scale of the problem to half of the original one.
 Similarly, the three-point method is to reduce the scale of the problem to 1/3 of the original.

 The content that this article brings to you is `binary search in a narrow sense".
-If you want to understand other binary search in a broad sense, you can check out a blog post I wrote earlier [looking at the binary method from the problem of mouse drug testing] (https://lucifer . ren/blog/2019/12/11/ laoshushidu/ "The binary method from the perspective of drug testing in mice")
+If you want to understand other binary search in a broad sense, you can check out a blog post I wrote earlier [looking at the binary method from the problem of mouse drug testing](https://lucifer . ren/blog/2019/12/11/ laoshushidu/ "The binary method from the perspective of drug testing in mice")

 > Although the basic idea of binary search is relatively simple, the details can be overwhelming. . . —Gartner

 When Jon Bentley assigned binary search questions to students in professional programming classes, 90% of the students were still unable to give correct answers after spending several hours, mainly because these erroneous programs could not run when facing boundary values, or returned incorrect results.
 A study conducted in 1988 showed that only 5 out of 20 textbooks correctly implemented binary search.
 Not only that, Bentley's own binary search algorithm in the book "Programming Zhuji" published in 1986 has the problem of integer overflow, which has not been discovered for more than 20 years.
 The same overflow problem in the binary search algorithm implemented by the Java language library has existed for more than nine years before it was fixed.

 It can be seen that binary search is not simple.
 This article will try to take you closer to ta, understand the underlying logic of ta, and provide templates to help you write bug-free binary search codes.
-After reading the lecture notes, it is recommended that you combine [LeetCode Book two-way search] (https://leetcode-cn.com/leetbook/read/binary-search "LeetCode Book Binary Search") Practice it.
+After reading the lecture notes, it is recommended that you combine [LeetCode Book two-way search](https://leetcode-cn.com/leetbook/read/binary-search "LeetCode Book Binary Search") Practice it.

 ## Basic Concept